 Here are some accommodation options to consider as you plan your stay in Karuizawa.

-This option is ideal for those who already have a place to stay in Karuizawa, such as a vacation home, apartment, or hotel—drop off and pick up your child each day at our meeting point in front of Karuizawa Station.
+This option is ideal for those who already have a place to stay in Karuizawa, such as a vacation home, apartment, or hotel.

 This is a good option if you want to be close by but want more privacy.
 There are several hotels and guesthouses in the area that offer a variety of amenities and price points.
-Our daily meeting place is in front of Karuizawa Station, so you can take the Shinkansen or local train to Karuizawa Station to meet us.
+You can join us in Karuizawa each day by Shinkansen or local train.

 If you have difficulty finding accommodation or need assistance choosing the best option, please don't hesitate to contact us.
 Our team has local contacts in the Karuizawa community who can help you find suitable arrangements based on your needs and preferences.
 We are more than happy to support you in making your stay in Karuizawa a comfortable and enjoyable experience for you and your child.